arexbold/TripleBondChallenge/README.md

 ### QOL Updates and Features
 - Tracker changes so that you can cycle through your party of mons really easily with pressing Select.
 - Smarter randomization for stats so that mons are less likely to be completely useless.
 - Removed 19 moves from the randomized move pool.
-(Splash, Imprison, Teleport, Spider Web, Spikes, False Swipe, Mean Look, Sweet Scent, Spit Up, Swallow, Recycle, Block, Natural Gift, Feint, Fling, Toxic Spikes, Stealth Rock, Lunar Dance, Snatch) **This will be modified soon remove/add some moves**
+(Splash, Imprison, Teleport, Spider Web, Spikes, False Swipe, Mean Look, Sweet Scent, Spit Up, Swallow, Recycle, Block, Natural Gift, Feint, Fling, Toxic Spikes, Stealth Rock, Lunar Dance, Snatch) **This will be modified soon remove/add some moves I just haven't gotten to it yet.**
 - Removed the same 19 moves from the TM randomization pool.
 - Removed Pick Up from the randomized ability pool.
 (No need to have this if you're not allowed to take items from Pick Up)
 - Added HMs to the randomized move pool.